tmtxt/tmtxt.github.com/_posts/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh.md

 ![Apartment](/files/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh/airport.jpg)

-# Say hello Tenda Nova Mesh
+# Say Hello to Tenda Nova Mesh

 Here are some images when unboxing and setting up the system